jsjoeio/gist-wiki/gistpad-feedback.md

 **Autocomplete of existing pages**

 I wonder if I had some setting on but for some reason I couldn't get it to autocomplete my pages after typing "[[".
-You can see my [[Sscode-Settings]].
+You can see my [[Vscode-Settings]].

 **Graph?**